arjun-ds/tiny-backspace/README.md

 5. **Agent timeout**
    - Large repositories may take longer to process
-   - The agent limits to 20 files for efficiency
+   - The agent intelligently selects relevant files before reading
+   - Reads maximum 20 files after selection to prevent memory issues

+6. **"AI analysis completed but no changes were identified"**
+   - Ensure your prompt is specific and actionable
+   - Claude needs clear instructions on what to modify or create

 ## 📝 Notes

 - Only public GitHub repositories are supported
 - The agent creates PRs under your GitHub account
 - Each request runs in an isolated Modal container
+- Supports all programming languages (Python, JavaScript, TypeScript, Go, etc.)
-- File size limit: 1MB per file, max 20 files per repository
+- File size limit: 1MB per file
+- Intelligently selects relevant files, reads maximum 20 after selection

 ## 🎥 Demo Video